 Students who attend class for over a 6-hour period are required to take a 30-minute lunch break4.
-Students are allotted a 30 minute lunch period to be taken between 12:00 noon and 12:30 p.m.
+Students are allotted a 30 minute lunch period to be taken between 12:30 p.m. and 1:00 p.m.
 Students must notify the floor instructor and reception desk if they deviate from their scheduled 30 minute lunch, i.e. later or earlier than scheduled, extended beyond 30 min., etc....
 Failure to clock out or back in from lunch could result in loss of attendance hours for that period.
 Repeated instances of failure to clock out for lunch may result in a written counseling form, suspension and/or requirement to meet with School Director.